asmjit/asmjit/README.md

   // ----> X86Compiler is no longer needed from here and can be destroyed <----

   Fibonacci fib;
-  Error err = rt.add(&fib, &code);        // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
+  Error err = jit.add(&fib, &code);       // Add the generated code to the runtime. if (err) return 1;                      // Handle a possible error returned by AsmJit.
   // ----> CodeHolder is no longer needed from here and can be destroyed <----

   printf("Fib(%u) -> %u\n, 8, fib(8));    // Test the generated code.

-  rt.release(fib);                        // RAII, but let's make it explicit. return 0;
+  jit.release(fib);                       // RAII, but let's make it explicit. return 0;
 }
 ```